 Mount Baker Highway is a National Forest Scenic Byway that takes you from I-5 at Bellingham to the top of Mount Baker.
-A total length of 60 miles, things only start to get good at Glacier, WA, which is about 35 miles into the journey from I-5.

 The fun really begins once we gain some elevation and leave the ski cabins behind.
 Here the guardrails disappear and the views open up to show the Cascade Range.

 Just past the ski area is the road to Artist Point.